PRBonn/kinematic-icp/README.md

 # TF Requirements

 Kinematic ICP can enhance existing odometry using a 3D LiDAR.
-However, there are specific requirements regarding motion and transformations due to the assumption that the robot operates on a unicycle kinematic model.
+However, there are specific requirements regarding motion and transformations since we use a kinematic motion model for the pose correction.
 Below are the key requirements:

 1. **Planar Movement**: The robot is expected to move primarily on a planar surface.